 Make sure to be dressed to impress, and brush up on your formal Japanese skills.
 Don’t forget that most Japanese language schools provide support in one way or other.
 They will often be more than willing to help you write a Japanese resume and even help you practise for the interview!

 When searching online for a part time job, employers may ask you to contact them via e-mail.
 Write a neat and professional e-mail, making sure to attach your resume and cover letter along with any further information the company may request.

 Keep in mind that jobs that involve working with the public will more than likely require at least some level of Japanese skills.
 It is for this reason that some language schools recommend students to wait a few months before starting to look for part-time work, especially if they are complete beginners.
 Those who wish to find a part-time job right away will be limited to positions that make use of their native language.

 If you are looking for some extra help in finding part-time jobs you can do, or don’t know where to start, Go!
 Go!
 Nihon can definitely help you out.
-We have partnered with a recruiting company called Inbound Technology, and together with them, have created a Facebook page called “Jobs in Japan with Go Go Nihon“.
-There, you can see new job adverts for part-time and full-time jobs posted each and every day.
+We have created a Facebook page called “Jobs in Japan with Go Go Nihon” where you can see new job adverts for part-time and full-time jobs.
 Due to the ads being posted via a recruiting agency, oftentimes the information is kept short.

-It takes a little effort to get a part-time job in Japan, but with a student visa and a little bit of elbow grease (and maybe some help from our friends at Inbound Technology), the experience pays off tenfold.
+It takes a little effort to get a part-time job in Japan, but with a student visa and a little bit of elbow grease, the experience pays off tenfold.
 It is one thing to learn in the classroom (and it’s still very important!), but it’s another to actually use those learned skills in the outside world.
-Making the connection between the two is what really solidifies those Japanese skills, all the while making life much more colorful.
+Making the connection between the two is what really solidifies those Japanese skills, all the while making your life in Japan much more colourful.